troytolhurst/web_server_databases/01_internet/01_ping_bite.md

 The electric telegraph was a way of sending messages over long distances using electrical signals.
 They would make a very long metal wire and run an electric current through it.
 This could be detected at the other end.

-Through systems like Morse code, alphabetical messages could be sent.
+Through systems like Morse code, which involves tapping on a single key to create patterns of long and short signals, then translated into long and short beeps, alphabetical messages could be sent.

 <details>
   <summary>:speech_balloon: That must have been very exciting!
 Tell me more.</summary>